What is the Indian Ocean Commission? What is its significance and what are its benefits? Read further to know more.

 - It will help to extend India’s SAGAR (Security and Growth for all in the Region) policy in the region.

-- SAGAR aims for enhancement of capacities to safeguard territories, economic and security cooperation in the littoral nations, co-operation to deal with natural disasters and maritime threats like piracy and terrorism.
+- SAGAR aims for the enhancement of capacities to safeguard territories, economic and security cooperation in the littoral nations, and cooperation to deal with natural disasters and maritime threats like piracy and terrorism.

 How can India contribute as an Observer?

 - India can help in the capacity building of the members of COI in the following areas:

 - Joint action with the Indian Navy for anti-piracy operations.

 - Anti-terrorism training.